 In 2017, Oman announced a national renewable energy target to source 10% of the nation’s total electricity generation from renewable energy by 2025.

-In 2019, Oman’s electric utilities used natural gas (99.97 %) and solar (0.03 %) to generate electricity in the country.
-Solar was the only type of renewable energy used to generate electricity in Oman.
+In 2021, 100% of the people in Oman had access to electricity.
+In 2022, state-owned Oman Power and Water Procurement Company used natural gas (99.6%) and renewable energy (0.4%) to generate electricity in the country.
+Solar is the dominant type of renewable energy used to generate electricity in Oman.

 Recent renewable energy projects in Oman include:

-- 25,000 MW Wind + Solar Project – In May 2021, an international consortium led by the state owned Omani oil company OQ announced plans to build a wind and solar project in central Oman.
-The power from the wind and solar project will be used to produce green hydrogen.
+- 25,000 MW Wind + Solar Project – An international consortium led by the state-owned Omani oil company OQ is continuing work to develop a massive wind and solar project in central Oman.
 The consortium includes American green hydrogen developer, InterContinental Energy and Kuwait investment company, Enertech.

-- 3,500 MW Solar Project – In November 2020, the Port of Sohar, located 162 miles west-northwest of the capital, Muscat announced plans to develop a green hydrogen generation hub powered by solar energy.
+- 975 MW Solar Project – The Port of Sohar, located 162 miles west-northwest of the nation’s capital, Muscat, is continuing work to develop a green hydrogen generation hub powered by solar energy.
+The project is scheduled to be commissioned in 2024.

 - 125 MW Solar Project – In June 2020, Indian solar company, Sterling and Wilson Solar commissioned the Amin Solar project, which is located in the southwestern region of the country.

-- 25 MW Solar Project – In January 2021, Sterling and Wilson Solar commissioned a solar project in the Port of Sohar, which is approximately 125 miles northwest of the nation’s capital, Muscat.
+- 25 MW Solar Project – In January 2021, Sterling and Wilson Solar commissioned a solar project in the Port of Sohar, which is approximately 125 miles northwest of Muscat.

 Website – “Our Energy Conundrum”